RIscRIpt/libimagequant/README.md

 Small, portable C library for high-quality conversion of RGBA images to 8-bit indexed-color (palette) images.
 It's powering [pngquant2](https://pngquant.org).

+## About this fork
+This fork adds CMakeLists.txt with support of building JNI bindings.

 ## License

 Libimagequant is dual-licensed: